railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 * Procurement: the counterpart for procurement operations when you do not yet know the source (supplier or production).
-Products in this location should be zero after the scheduler run completes.
+Products in this location should be zero after the scheduler run completes,

-* Transit Location for Inter-Companies Transfers
+* Transit Location for Inter-Company Transfers, used as an intermediate location in a multicompany environment.

 You can have several locations of the same type.
 In that case your product, supplier and warehouse configurations determine the location that is to be used for any given operation.

-The counterparts for procurement, inventory and production operations are given by the locations shown on the product form.
-The counterparts of reception and delivery operations are given by the locations shown on the partner form.
-The choice of stock location is given by the configuration of the warehouse, linked to a Shop.
+The counterparts for procurement, inventory and production operations are given by the locations shown in the product form.
+The counterparts of reception and delivery operations are given by the locations shown in the partner form.
+The choice of stock location is determined by the configuration of the warehouse, linked to a Shop :menuselection:`Sales --> Configuration --> Sales --> Shop`.

 .. figure:: images/stock_product_location_form.png
    :scale: 75
    :align: center

-   *Definition of stock locations on the product form*
+   *Defining Stock Locations in the Product Form*

 .. figure:: images/stock_partner_location_form.png
    :scale: 75
    :align: center

-   *Definition of stock locations on the customers form*
+   *Defining Stock Locations in the Customer Form*

 .. index::
    single: stock; localization